letsar/flutter_sticky_header/README.md

 * Accepts one sliver as content.
 * Header can overlap its sliver (useful for sticky side header for example).
 * Notifies when the header scrolls outside the viewport.
-* Can scroll in any direction
+* Can scroll in any direction.
+* Supports overlapping (AppBars for example).

 ## Getting started